Te Whakaminenga o Kāpiti

 Te Whakaminenga o Kāpiti stems from two core principles of the Treaty of Waitangi as identified and defined by the Court of Appeal and the Waitangi Tribunal.
 The first principle, ‘partnership’, obliges both parties ‘to act reasonably, honourably and in good faith’.
 For that, consultation is vital.
 The second principle, ‘active protection’, requires the Crown to protect Māori in the use of their lands and waters to the fullest extent practicable.

 Te Whakaminenga o Kāpiti first met on 8 March 1994.
-As the District Council’s Iwi Consultation Group, the three iwi used ‘Te Whakaminenga’, meaning ‘The Confederation’, to describe themselves, but the addition ‘o Kāpiti’ (of Kāpiti) was designed to include the Kāpiti Coast District Council.
+As the Council’s Iwi Consultation Group, the three iwi of the ART Confederation used ‘Te Whakaminenga’, meaning ‘The Confederation’, to describe themselves, but the addition ‘o Kāpiti’ (of Kāpiti) was designed to include the Kāpiti Coast District Council.

 Māori Economic Development Grant Fund

 Te Whakaminenga o Kāpiti oversees the Māori Economic Development Grant Fund which is managed on an annual basis.
 The fund is available for projects that align to the Māori Economic Development Strategy and aims to assist whānau, hapū, iwi, mātāwaka and Māori Business within the Kāpiti Coast District with costs associated with the ongoing development of Māori Economic Activity.

 You can read more about the fund on our funding page.